Here’s the Cute Story of How Amal and George Clooney Met

-We know that international human rights attorney Amal Clooney and her actor husband George recently welcomed a pair of wonderfully normal-named twin babies, but we’ve never really known much about how their relationship started in the first place.
-Now, George’s father Nick revealed how the couple met in a new interview with People, saying he was there when it happened.
+We know that international human-rights attorney Amal Clooney and her actor husband George recently welcomed a pair of wonderfully normal-named twin babies, but we’ve never really known much about how their relationship started in the first place.
+Now, George’s father Nick has revealed how the couple met in a new interview with People, saying he was there when it happened.

 Nick and his wife Nina stopped by a dinner gathering with George in 2013 (in Italy) — and Amal was there as well, since the party was thrown by mutual friends, he explained to People.
 “Nina and I were actually the ones who answered the door when Amal came in,” Nick said.
 “She introduced herself to us and we talked.
 She was obviously very charming, gorgeous and so clearly accomplished, but by the time we had supper that night, it was clear there was a kindness to her and an inclusiveness.”